 At night the project would look like LaGuardia Airport, complete with flashing red and amber lights, urbanizing the night-time sky.

-There will be 2 different kinds of lighting:
+There will be two different kinds of lighting:

 USCG Lighting– Marine Navigational: Two synchronized flashing amber lights on the ESP (Electrical Service Platform) and on each turbine about 35 feet above the water surface.